kifj/wildfly-logstash/README.md

 /subsystem=logging/root-logger=ROOT:add-handler(name=LOGSTASH)
 </pre>

+You can define special tags by setting the system property `net.logstash.logging.formatter.LogstashUtilFormatter.tags` to a comma-separated list of tags.

 In the logstash shipper configuration you have to add a input configuration pointing at the outfile with format json_event.

 <pre>